notstevenk/residue-contacts-app/README.md

 # residue-contacts-app

 Conceptualized by Ruby Froom.
-Executed by Steven Koh.
+Written by Steven Koh with guidance from Ruby Froom.

 Takes the raw output of ccp4, a program that identifies all inter-chain or inter-atom contacts below a user-provided distance, as a plain .txt file.
 Enables interactive filtering to identify functionally-relevant interactions (hydrogen bonds, salt bridges/ionic interactions, Van der Waals/hydrophobic interactions).